 Excess tearing, or tearing down the cheeks, is either due to over production of tears or to decreased drainage of tears.
 Normally, there is a constant balance of tears being produced from the tear glands under the eyelids which bathe the surface of the eye, then the tears are pumped away by the eyelids and drained toward two small holes, or puncta, in the inner corner of each eye.

-The tears drain from the puncta through little canaliculi into a tear sac or lacrimal sac from which they drain down a duct into the nose.
-Thus normally when one cries we will hand them a handkerchief because the excess tears drain down into the nose.
+The tears drain from the puncta through little canaliculi into a tear sac, or lacrimal sac, from which they drain down a duct into the nose.
+Thus, normally when someone cries, we will hand them a handkerchief because the excess tears drain down into the nose.
 Overflow tearing down the cheeks occurs when there is a greater amount of tears produced than are being drained down the normal tear drainage passageways.

 Lower Eyelid Malposition – Ectropion

 If the lower eyelids are loose and turned out (ectropion) or otherwise out of position, the eyelids are unable to perform their normal pumping of tears into the drainage canals.
 Ectropion repair is usually performed with a canthoplasty to tighten and stabilize the eyelid at the outer corner.
 Occasionally, a skin graft is needed to get the eyelid into the proper position where it can pump tears normally.